Hoka Challenger 8 Review | Worth It In 2026?

 However, with the 8 the outsole features more grooves in between the 4mm lugs.
 I noticed this upgrade RIGHT AWAY.

 When I tested the 8 on technical terrain, it held up better than expected given my previous experience with the 7.
 The shallow lugs were much more effective and grippy.
+However, the Challenger 8 is not made specifically for technical trails, I struggled on rocky boulder descents during testing.

 The Challenger 8 also regains the crown as the best “Trail To Road Shoe”.
 The transition from a gravel trail to asphalt or concrete is seamless and very subtle.
 This also adds to the versatility of the shoe for dual usage as a trail shoe and regular running shoe.